International Student Job Search

 - Reach out directly to employers and inquire about positions that are in Handshake or on employer websites.
 Sample prospecting email (PDF)

 Time zones have always made for challenges in scheduling calls or interviews.
 While very early or late night calls cannot always be avoided, you can minimize this providing multiple dates with times of availability that provide overlap with traditional business hours of the caller.
-We recommend that you visit the International Student Career Advice webpage for information on helpful job/internship search resources, including the International Student Career Planning Guide (PDF).
+Visit the International Student Career Planning Guide (PDF) for information on helpful job/internship search resources.

 We recognize that you may be concerned about or even face bias in your search process.
 This may cause discomfort for you in the form of anger, confusion, sadness, and disappointment.
 There is no excuse for any hostile, hateful, or discriminatory treatment.